nimna29/cli-chatbot/README.md

 # cli-chatbot
-Simple Chatbot in your terminal
+Simple Chatbot in your terminal using OpenAI API